-1-Halloween is considered an American celebration (and that’s not a compliment)
+1-French people consider Halloween an American celebration (and that’s not a compliment)

 This alone is enough to make many French people turn their patriotic nose up at the idea of celebrating and embracing Halloween.

-2-Very few children go door-to-door trick-or-treating in France
+2-Very few children go trick-or-treating door-to-door in France

-3-Many French people see Halloween as a commercial event
+3-In general, French people see Halloween as a commercial event

 For example, food store chains will have an area loaded up with Halloween themed candies.
 Flower stores will put up Halloween displays.
 Bars and pubs decorate for Halloween hoping to pull in more customers.